scholz/udacity/Intro_to_Hadoop_and_MapReduce/Lesson4_Inverted_Index/README.md

-The mapper and reduce scripts for Udacity Intro to MapReduce Lesson 4
+#### Solution to the Inverted Index task from the Udacity Intro to MapReduce Lesson 4
-Task: Inverted Index

-On the forum data count the number of occurrences of the word "fantastic" and print out the nodes for the word "fantastically".
+Task: Count the number of occurrences of the word "fantastic" and print out the nodes for the word "fantastically" in the provided forum data.

 The actual lesson can be found here: